BaktiQilan/Project-2/README.md

 # Project-2

-Project-2 is a project from collage, what contain in this repository is:
+Project-2 is a project from college, what contain in this repository is:
   - Simple warehouse goods input
-  - Arduino code for arduino selector using arduino
+  - Arduino code for arduino selector using arduino (see my blog for more detail(sometime maybe))

 # Progress:
   - Initial init(just the interface)